jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 results[0].show()
 ```

-When we run the code above the following image appears in our notebook:
+When we run the code above the following image appears in our Google Colab notebook:
 ![Object detection using baseline model with a sample image](/img/posts/baseline_object_detection_sample.png)

 Well, clearly that's not quite what we're looking for!
 The model missed the cardboard box on the conveyor, and it detected what it thinks is a chair, but which is actually a conveyor belt support frame.